piotrostr/interview_prep/README.md

 Questions could involve:

-- How would you plan a hackathon at your school?
+- _"How would you plan a hackathon at your school?"_
-- How would you organise an opening of a new office for Googlers?
+- _"How would you organise an opening of a new office for Googlers?"_
+- ...

 General tips: